Observation & Research Internship Placements in Scotland

 • Experience stunning and serene Scotland.
 This picturesque and green location will take your breath away.
 Why not enjoy one of the most beautiful places on Earth while gaining legitimate international experience!

 • Academic credit is available depending on your research sector (check with your university).
-In additional, Letters of Recommendation are available upon request.
+Letters of Recommendation are available upon request.

 • A Curated Experience.
 Our programs are meant for the independent traveler and are not group focused.
 Our Director of Scotland and staff in the US are available throughout your program, and you can truly immerse yourself in the culture however you wish.